Maiyoj/Finders-Web-API/README.md

 * open the folder in an editor of choice
 * bundle install
 * bundle exec rake server to start the application server
+* Test the endpoints on the browser or postman